freddiehorne/praetorian-snake-task/README.md

 This runs the app in the development mode
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser

-Be sure to rin `npm i` before to install some of the goodies I have implemented
+Be sure to run the `npm i` command before to install the tools I have implemented